winterashleygayle/winterashleygayle.github.io/_posts/2026-08-27-girl-friday.md

 # Girl Friday
 <div class="alchemy-divider"></div>

+Some women wait for someone to save the day.
+Others become Girl Friday.

 Lately, I’ve had a really interesting couple of weeks and several unexpected, really positive run-ins with elderly gentlemen who could easily be father or grandfather figures to me.

 It’s made me realize something about myself that I hadn’t fully understood before: I have mommy wounds, but my daddy wound feels less like a wound and more like a hole, which is a wound.
 There just… wasn’t really a father there.